EqualPasta/blog/about.md

 ---

 Hello, and welcome to this blog.
-I'll mostly be posting about things that interest me, in areas related to software development.
-Recently, I've taken an interest in Unity 3d and I am making progress in learning how to use Blender.
+I'll mostly be posting about things that interest me, in areas related to software development, but also not exclusively so.

 As for me, I'm a dude from Norway, and have recently graduated and is now working full time at a company as a software developer.
 In my spare time, of which I can spare, I try invest some time in fun hobby project.
 Which I guess you'll be reading about here.